RBXQoL/RBXQoL/README.md

 ## RBXQoL - v0.1.7
 ###### (i suck at md design)

+⚠️⚠️ THIS VERSION REQUIRES YOU TO INSTALL THE LATEST VERSION OF RBXIDLE TO WORK ⚠️⚠️ ⚠️⚠️ YOU CAN INSTALL THIS THROUGH THE RBXIDLE WEBSITE ⚠️⚠️

 ### Designed for RBXIDLE 1.0.2

 ### How to download RBXQoL